 Being a safe investment option, fixed deposits ensure both safety of capital as well as returns.
 The interest rate on your FD is predetermined when you book an FD, this means that you will receive said the interest rate on your investment irrespective of any change in interest rates over your investment period.

 A fixed deposit is one of the most reliable investment options available in the market as you are well aware of the rate of return and investment time horizon at the time of investment itself.
 If you have a requirement for the saved amount within a given period of time, FDs are a great savings option as your FD tenor can be chosen depending on your requirements.

-If you’re looking to make an investment in fixed deposit, you can choose from a wide range of banks and NBFCs that offer extremely competitive rates of interest, which will help you maximise your returns.
-If you’re a senior citizen, your returns can be even higher as most banks and NBFCs offer up to 0.50% higher rate of return for anyone over the age of 60.
+If you’re looking to make an investment in fixed deposits, you can choose from a wide range of banks and NBFCs that offer highly competitive rates of interest, which will help you maximise your returns.
+If you’re a senior citizen, your returns can be even higher as most banks and NBFCs offer up to a 0.50% higher rate of return for anyone over the age of 60.